 Write down the Physical Address as shown on your computer screen; it is the MAC address for your Ethernet adapter.
 This will appear as a series of letters and numbers.

-The MAC address/Physical Address is what you will use for MAC Address Cloning.
+The MAC address/Physical Address is what you will use for MAC Address Cloning or MAC Filtering.